 * Yogic wisdom for a fulfilling and supportive yoga practice for hypermobility

-* Practices that are helpful for associated conditions
+* Practices that are helpful for associated conditions, such as forms of neurodiversity and sensory processing differences

 For an example of how to practise asana with hypermobility, please see the second pose in this blog post here.